 The Maths — No Problem!
 Primary Series was assessed by the DfE’s expert panel, which judged that it met the core criteria for a high-quality textbook to support teaching for mastery.
 As a result, the Maths — No Problem!
 Primary Series are recommended textbooks for schools on the mastery programme.

 The maths mastery approach is marked by careful planning, ensuring no pupil’s understanding is left to chance.
 The use of well-designed and tested textbooks is critical for the successful implementation of teaching for mastery.
 A good textbook is both an aid for the teacher in planning lessons, and for the pupil during lessons and when working on their own.

 Why our textbooks were chosen

-An independent expert panel reviewed submissions from several publishers.
-It concluded that the Maths — No Problem! textbook series was the only series that passed all three stages of the assessment and, therefore, met the core criteria for a high-quality textbook to support teaching for mastery drawn up by the DfE.
+An expert panel reviewed submissions from several publishers.
+It concluded that the Maths — No Problem! textbook series passed all three stages of the assessment and, therefore, met the core criteria for a high-quality textbook to support teaching for mastery drawn up by the DfE.

 The panel felt that the Maths — No Problem! textbook programme reflected the teaching for mastery concepts with pupils progressing together using a small-step teaching approach, fully aligned with the 2014 English national curriculum for maths.
 The textbook design was deemed clear and uncluttered bringing pupils’ attention to the key concepts and the maths acknowledged as being represented formally and correctly.
 It was concluded that the Maths — No Problem! textbooks support both formative and summative assessment, helping pupils and teachers to measure progress and ensure they are ready for the next stage of learning.